 Within our School of Health and Social Care, we have a range of specialist clinical laboratories and IT facilities to assist you with the effective learning and acquisition of new skills; for students of our MSc Occupational Therapy, we have a specialist lab at our Colchester Campus which provides you with access to kitchen, bedroom, and wheelchair facilities to help develop your skills in helping people in the home.

-We also arrange off-site visits to farms and other specialist external facilities to assist in your learning, and offer excellent physical and online resources in terms of libraries, computer labs, datasets, archives and other research materials.
+We also arrange off-site visits to farms, wheelchair services and other specialist external facilities to assist in your learning, and offer excellent physical and online resources in terms of libraries, computer labs, datasets, archives and other research materials.

-Successful completion of our MSc Occupational Therapy (pre-registration) programme leads to eligibility to apply for registration as an occupational therapist with the Health and Care Professions Council (HCPC), which then allows you to practise as an occupational therapist in the UK.
+Successful completion of our MSc (Hons) Occupational Therapy programme leads to eligibility to apply for registration as an occupational therapist with the Health and Care Professions Council (HCPC), which then allows you to practise as an occupational therapist in the UK, and become a professional member of the Royal College of Occupational Therapists.

-If you are a self-funding international student interested in working outside of the UK we would advise that you check registration procedures with the relevant professional body in that country.
+If you are an international student interested in working outside of the UK we would advise that you check registration procedures with the relevant professional body in that country.

 “Studying to be an occupational therapist was, in some ways, the most difficult but easiest decision I ever made!
 At 42 years of age, with a well-paid job and young children, giving up our family security seemed rather risky.
 Nevertheless, I knew I needed to work with people and do something purposeful, that made a difference."